 Outsourcing works best for short- and mid-term projects.
 Short-term projects are ones that can be completed in less than a year, and mid-term projects are ones that can be completed in one to three years.
 Projects like these are generally smaller in scope and are aimed at offering quantitative benefits for the company — think cost, schedule, and performance.

 Alternatively, outsourcing can be a successful option for unique projects, regardless of the timeline.
-If your project demands niche skills and training, outsourcing can be the easiest way to find developers that know how to build it.
+If your project demands niche skills and training, outsourcing can be the easiest way to find a software development company that knows how to build it.

 How to Decide Between Insourcing vs. Outsourcing?